perusworld/node-ts-express-base/SESSION_ISOLATION.md

-# Session Database Isolation & IP-Based Session Mapping
+# Session Database Isolation & IP-Based Session Mapping - Prototype System

-This feature provides isolated database instances per app session, allowing multiple users to work with their own data without interference.
-It also includes automatic session key generation based on client IP addresses.
+This feature provides **in-memory isolated database instances per app session** for prototyping and demonstrating multi-tenant capabilities.
+It's designed for client presentations, demos, and proof-of-concept development where you need to show isolated data per user without setting up real database infrastructure.

+## ⚠️ **Important: Prototype/Demo Purpose**

+**This is NOT a production multi-tenant system.** It's designed for:

+- **Client demonstrations** showing multi-tenant architecture
+- **Sales presentations** without database setup complexity
+- **Prototyping** multi-tenant features quickly
+- **Development testing** of session-based logic

+**Production limitations:**

+- All data is stored in-memory (lost on server restart)
+- No persistent storage or backup
+- No database clustering or replication
+- Limited to single server instance

 ## Overview

-When enabled, each request can specify a session key that determines which database instance to use.
+When enabled, each request can specify a session key that determines which in-memory database instance to use.
 This prevents data corruption between different users or demo sessions.
 Additionally, when IP-based mapping is enabled, session keys are automatically generated for requests without explicit session keys.

+**Perfect for:**

+- Showing isolated data per customer in sales demos
+- Demonstrating multi-tenant capabilities to prospects
+- Rapid prototyping of session-based features
+- Client workshops with working examples

 ## Configuration